webaware/flexible-map/readme.txt

 * fixed: Norwegian translation had incorrect file name
 * fixed: Malaysian translation had incorrect index (was overwriting Macedonian translation)
 * added: filters so that theme and plugin developers can modify the behaviour of this plugin
+* added: width and height can be any valid CSS units, not just pixels

 = 1.2.0 [2012-06-29] =
 * added: option showdirections, to show the directions search when the map loads